bounswe/bounswe2024group4/README.md

 ---

-Check our [wiki](https://github.com/bounswe/bounswe2024group4/wiki) for further information.
+You can check our [wiki](https://github.com/bounswe/bounswe2024group4/wiki) for further information.